MicrosoftDocs/visualstudio-docs.de-de/docs/get-started/visual-basic/tutorial-console.md

 ### <a name="what-is-a-console-app"></a>Was ist eine Konsolen-App?

-Eine Konsolen-App nimmt eine Eingabe und zeigt die Ausgabe in einem Befehlszeilenfenster (Konsole) an.
+Eine Konsolenanwendung akzeptiert eine Eingabe und zeigt eine Ausgabe in einem Befehlszeilenfenster, das auch als Konsole bezeichnet wird.

 ### <a name="what-is-net-core"></a>Was ist .NET Core?